pedromdcr/TextFileMerger/README.md

 ### Installing

-Just clone this project and build the solution in VS2015.
+Just clone this project and build the solution in Visual Studio.

 ### Deployment